 I started googling and very soon came across a site called RealClimate.
 I found a similar question and most importantly, it was answered.
 I found the answer a bit harsh, something in the line of: global warming is still here, everything was still in line with global warming and it was not really smart to think otherwise.
 So, here I found my answer, global warming was still here, nothing changed and heat would soon resurface.
 That was it.
 I ended my search because the answer fitted my belief perfectly.

 But not for long.
-In a way I was not satisfied with this answer.
+In a way, I was not satisfied with this answer.
 I had a problems with the tone in which the answer was given.
 I was very surprised that a scientist would need to give a sneer to anyone who has a different opinion.
 At that time I believed there was a overwhelming consensus among scientists and only a few Big Oil-ers denied the truth.
 But if that was true, there was no reason why anyone from the “proper” side of the debate had to defend himself against someone with an honest question!?!?

 Back to square one

 Normally I would have stopped there, but I had some time and I really wanted to know.
 In no time I found myself googling on my question again.
-At first it was hard, I still believed in anthropogenic global warming and without even thinking I categorized everyone who doubted global warming as chills from Big Oil or at least people with an hidden agenda.
-Needless to say I got nowhere, I only looked at one side of the story and ignored the other completely, because my belief that “non-believers” couldn’t be right didn’t allow for considering their views or arguments.
+At first it was hard, I still believed in catastrophic anthropogenic global warming and without even thinking I categorized everyone who doubted global warming as chills of Big Oil or at least people with an hidden agenda.
+Needless to say I got nowhere, I only looked at one side of the story and ignored the other side completely, this because my belief that “non-believers” couldn’t be right didn’t allow for considering their views or arguments.